Shaken baby syndrome: Diagnosis

 Diagnosis can be difficult as symptoms may be nonspecific.
+Symptoms may include altered mental status, trouble breathing, and vomiting.
+As a result, about 31% of true SBS cases may go unnoticed initially.
+However, imaging can provide valuable information about a potential SBS diagnosis.
+Imaging must be performed within at least 24 hours of the suspected injury to detect brain edema characteristic of SBS.
 A CT scan of the head is typically recommended if a concern is present.
+If there are concerning findings, a brain MRI is also recommended, which can further reveal parenchymal injuries and hemorrhages.
 It is unclear how useful subdural haematoma, retinal hemorrhages, and encephalopathy are alone at making the diagnosis.

 Triad

 While the findings of SBS are complex and many, they are often incorrectly referred to as a "triad" for legal proceedings; distilled down to retinal hemorrhages, subdural hematomas, and encephalopathy.
+A 2023 review concluded "research has shown the triad is not sufficient to infer shaking or abuse and the shaking hypothesis does not meet the standards of evidence based medicine".

 SBS may be misdiagnosed, underdiagnosed, and overdiagnosed, and caregivers may lie or be unaware of the mechanism of injury.
 Commonly, there are no externally visible signs of the condition.
 Examination by an experienced ophthalmologist is critical in diagnosing shaken baby syndrome, as particular forms of ocular bleeding are strongly associated with AHT.
 Magnetic resonance imaging may also depict retinal hemorrhaging but is much less sensitive than an eye exam.
 Conditions that are often excluded by clinicians include hydrocephalus, sudden infant death syndrome (SIDS), seizure disorders, and infectious or congenital diseases like meningitis and metabolic disorders.
 CT scanning and magnetic resonance imaging are used to diagnose the condition.
 Conditions that often accompany SBS/AHT include classic patterns of skeletal fracturing (rib fractures, corner fractures), injury to the cervical spine (in the neck), retinal hemorrhage, cerebral bleed or atrophy, hydrocephalus, and papilledema (swelling of the optic disc).

 The terms non-accidental head injury or inflicted traumatic brain injury have been used in place of "abusive head trauma" or "SBS".

 Classification

-The term abusive head trauma (AHT) is preferred as it better represents the broader potential causes.

 The US Centers for Disease Control and Prevention identifies SBS as "an injury to the skull or intracranial contents of an infant or young child (< 5 years of age) due to inflicted blunt impact and/or violent shaking".
-In 2009, the American Academy of Pediatrics recommended the use of the term AHT to replace SBS, in part to differentiate injuries arising solely from shaking and injuries arising from shaking as well as trauma to the head.
+In 2009, the American Academy of Pediatrics recommended the use of the term abusive head trauma (AHT) to replace SBS, in part to differentiate injuries arising solely from shaking and injuries arising from shaking as well as trauma to the head.
+AHT is a more internationally-recognized term, as it encompasses various mechanisms of injury, such as impact alone or impact due to shaking.

 The Crown Prosecution Service for England and Wales recommended in 2011 that the term shaken baby syndrome be avoided and the term non accidental head injury (NAHI) be used instead.